sjoerdev/sjoerdev.github.io/content/posts/cpp-for-cscharp.md

 **L-value:**
 - is persistent
-- has an address in memory
+- has a persistent address in memory
 - often has a name and an identity
 - is often to the left of the ``=`` operator
 - you can bind a reference to it with the ``&`` symbol

 **R-value:**
-- exists temporarily
+- is temporary
-- has no address in memory
+- has no persistent address in memory
 - doesnt have a name and an identity
 - is often to the right of the ``=`` operator
 - you can bind a reference to it with the ``&&`` symbol